johnrijs/GettingAndCleaningData/README.md

   - ./data/project/test/subject_test.txt (subject id's)

 #####4) Bind the column of activity types, subjects id's with either train and test data
-This step concatenates the column of data imported in steps 2 and 3.
+This step concatenates the columns of data imported in steps 2 and 3.
 This will add the activity type and subject id to the measurement data.

 #####5) Bind the rows of train and test data
 This step concatenates the rows from step 4 into one big file (still in memory)